 Where We Stayed in Islamorada:

 Whether it’s sponsored or not, I always love talking a little bit about where I stay on vacation.
 It’s the one part of vacay that I usually spend hours researching.
 I’m not a total snob when it comes to accommodations, but if I’m spending money to stay somewhere, it has to be at least as comfortable and clean as my own home.
 As a spontaneous weekend trip, we booked the hotel just two days before going.
 On top of that, it was a holiday weekend.
 It was slim-picking, but I think we ended up with a nice little place.

 A sister hotel to the beautiful Postcard Inn, Pelican Cove Resort just went through some major renovations.
 Every room has been updated and ours even included a small kitchenette and table.
-The room itself was clean and comfortable but lacked a little warmth.
-I think it needed a rug or some plants in the room, but it was a decent size.
+The room itself was very clean and comfortable (we loved the bed) but lacked a little warmth.
+I think it needed a rug or some plants in the room, but it was a great size.